tianzem/Gitbook/tools.md

 This button is going to trigger an automatic validation to check the quality of the wireframe.
  ![](/Images/validate.png)
 Clicking the each condition will select all the objects with the error and focus the camera into all these objects at the same time.
-The arrows under Count could scroll all the objects.
+The arrows under Count could help you scroll all the objects.

 Different Errors are as follows: